DSC_0218-006.JPG

 The Sheriff's Wife at Burstarfell and the Elf-Rock in East Iceland - Icelandic Folklore

 Close to the beautiful Bustarfell turf house in East Iceland, you will find an elf-rock called Álfkonusteinn - the Elf-woman rock.
-Interesting folklore is related to that rock.
-As you might already know, then Iceland is not only populated by approx. 394,000 Icelanders, but it also has a large elf population.
+There is interesting folklore associated with that rock.
+As you might already know, Iceland is not only home to approximately 400,000 Icelanders but also to a large population of elves.
 Our folklore is filled with stories telling us about human encounters with elves.
-In this travel-blog I am going to tell you one such story and give you directions to the elf-rock.
-Top photo: Bustarfell Museum Þuríðarfoss waterfall To reach the elf-rock at Bustarfell, drive past
+In this travel blog, I am going to tell you one such story and give you directions to the elf-rock.
+Top photo: Bustarfell Museum Þuríðarfoss waterfall To reach the elf-rock at Bustarfell, dri

 12830313236